|

 your healing.
 If you

-went overseas for surgery
+went overseas for cosmetic surgery

-and your surgeon is not in
+and your cosmetic surgeon is not in

 a position to give you a